scalyr/dataset-addon-for-splunk/README.md

 To troubleshoot the custom command, check the Job Inspector search log, also available in the internal index: `index=_internal app="TA-dataset" sourcetype=splunk_search_messages`.

 For support, open a ticket with DataSet (or SentinelOne for XDR) support including any logged errors, or open a GitHub issue.

+## Additional Notes
+Though not typically an issue for users, DataSet does have [API rate limiting](https://app.scalyr.com/help/api#rateLimiting).
+If issues are encountered, open a case with support to review and potentially increase limits.

+DataSet API PowerQueries limit search filters to 5,000 characters.

+If Splunk events all show the same time, ensure results are returning a `timestamp` field.
+This is used to timestamp events as _time in Splunk.

 ##### Note
 This add-on was built with the [Splunk Add-on UCC framework](https://splunk.github.io/addonfactory-ucc-generator/) and uses the [Splunk Enterprise Python SDK](https://github.com/splunk/splunk-sdk-python).